-Law is a generic term that covers all Acts, subordinates legislations, regulations and ordinances.
+Law is a generic term that covers all Acts, subordinates legislations, regulations, and ordinances.
 Laws of the land are meant to guide people so as to help them conform to the norms of the society.
-Laws help in maintaining public order.
-They deter people from engaging in criminal behaviors, and in general help in protecting people.
-Members of Parliament are the law makers, and most of the bills are introduced by the government to make acts that become a part of the legislation.
+Laws help in maintaining the public order.
+They deter people from engaging in criminal behaviors and, in general, help in protecting people.
+Members of Parliament are the lawmakers, and most of the Bills are introduced by the government, to make Acts that become a part of the legislation.
 While laws are passed by the parliament, it is for the judiciary to interpret these laws.
 Implementation of laws is done through the executive, which is the government at the center and at state levels.

 In a country like India, however, ordinances take a totally different shape as they are put into place by the government through the President.
-There is a provision in the constitution that empowers the President to promulgate ordinance if he feels that circumstances exist for him to do so.
-Normally, ordinance can be promulgated only when the parliament is not under a session.
-An ordinance has the same power and force as an act of the parliament but it remains into force only until parliament is not in session.
-It is placed before the parliament as son as the new session begins and is converted into an act by the government.
-It is not surprising that more ordinances have been promulgated and made into acts by governments than properly introduced and debated bills in the parliament.
+There is a provision in the constitution that empowers the President to promulgate an ordinance if he feels that circumstances exist for him to do so.
+Normally, an ordinance can be promulgated only when the parliament is not under a session.
+An ordinance has the same power and force as an Act of the parliament, but it remains in force only until parliament is not in session.
+It is placed before the parliament as soon as the new session begins and is converted into an Act by the government.
+It is not surprising that more ordinances have been promulgated and made into acts by governments than the properly introduced and debated Bills in the parliament.

-• Ordinances in most countries are local level laws passed by municipalities and are applicable in city limits only.
-In some cases, they supersede central laws also.
+• Ordinances in most countries are local level laws passed by municipalities and are applicable within the city limits only.
+In some cases, they supersede central laws too.